 Currently there are three primary tools available here for practicing Checkers.
 The tactics puzzles should be fun and challenging.
 The opening explorer shows what openings the experts play and how well they do.
 And the game search lets you explore the database.
 I want to add more extensive help files but in the mean time I'll try to answer any questions you post in the forum.

 These are scenarios taken from games where one player had an opportunity to gain a decisive advantage.
 Whether or not that player found the right move(s), your task is to grab that opportunity.
-You won't play the whole game, just long enough to convince the computer you saw the whole combination.
+You won't play the whole game, just long enough to convince the computer you saw the combination.
+The win afterwards may still be quite difficult, you can try to calculate to the end if you like but it's not required.

-That evaluation is the computers calculation of how good a move is for you.
-0's are draws, positive 100 is winning by a full checker, above 1000 the engine 'sees' a forced win to the end of the game.
+The evaluation is the computer's calculation of how good a move is for you.
+0's are draws, positive 100 is winning by a full checker.
+Above 1000 the engine 'sees' a forced win to the end of the game.

 Clicking on the details button reveals the computer's best guess as to how play would continue from that point.
 Hopefully you'll see why the other defenses fail or why the other tries are not as good.
 Unfortunately in the case of 'database draws' the computer often doesn't give this principal variation and won't be as helpful.